-7. Option Exercise Price, Consideration and Taxes.

-- (a) Exercise Price.
-The exercise price, if any, for an Option shall be as follows: - date of grant.
+- 7. Option Exercise Price, Consideration and Taxes. - (a) Exercise Price.
+The exercise price, if any, for an Option shall be as follows:

-The per Class B Unit exercise price shall be not less than one hundred percent (100%) of the Fair Market Value per Class B Unit on the
+(i) The per Class B Unit exercise price shall be not less than one hundred percent (100%) of the Fair Market Value per Class B Unit on the date of grant.